 But how do you keep them interested and coming back?

 A lot of businesses make the mistake of overlooking the importance of relevant, well-written content.
-With Google putting a heavy emphasis on rewarding websites that address the intent of the readers, it’s more important than ever to provide high-quality content that genuinely gives helpful information on your products or services.
+With Google putting a heavy emphasis on rewarding websites that address the readers’ intent, it’s more important than ever to provide high-quality content that genuinely gives helpful information on your products or services.

 Stuffing content with keywords and hoping for the best won’t do you any good, especially as Google won’t reward you for this, and neither will your website’s visitors.

 What are you asking users to do?
 Do you want them to fill out a contact form, view a case study or give you a call?
 Whatever you’re expecting people to do while on your website, you need to make it as clear as possible.